datameshgroup/fusion/docs/production.md

 - If the Sale System is using a DataMesh library, ensure it is updated to the latest version
 - Update the Sale System "static" settings to the production values provided by DataMesh.
 Settings to be updated are listed below.
 See [Sale System settings](./getting-started#design-your-integration) for more information.
-  - `ProviderIdentification`, the name of the busniess which creates the Sale System.
+  - `ProviderIdentification`, the name of the business which creates the Sale System.
   - `ApplicationName`, the name of the Sale System.
-  - `CertificationCode`, a GUID which uniquly identifies the Sale System.
+  - `CertificationCode`, a GUID which uniquely identifies the Sale System.
   - `SoftwareVersion`, the internal build version of this Sale System.
 DataMesh must configure this value on Unify.
 - Ensure the Sale System is connecting to the [DataMesh production endpoint](/docs/api-reference/fusion-cloud#endpoints).
   - The production endpoint uses a different [SSL certificate](/docs/api-reference/fusion-cloud#security-requirements).